Continuity of Learning (COL) - Evaluating Our Plan

 As we have abruptly transitioned our classes, programs, and operations to online platforms in response to the unprecedented COVID-19 pandemic, the central goals of COL have been to continue to deliver the essential content knowledge and skills students will need next year; to support the emotional health of our students, families, and faculty; and to maintain the sense of community that permeates the hallways of our campus.

 Given the breadth of perspectives in our community, it is crucial to acknowledge that we are all experiencing this crisis differently and that the lens through which we each evaluate the success of COL will be shaped by the challenges present in our particular household.
-During the first three weeks of COL, we worked hard to collect and reflect on the wide range of feedback provided by our community about how they are experiencing the program.
+Throughout the pandemic, we have worked hard to collect and reflect on the wide range of feedback provided by our community about how they are experiencing the program.
 This data has allowed us to:

 - Identify areas where community consensus has existed within the responses we received.